dimotsai/agar-mini-map/README.md

 1. Install [Tampermonkey](http://tampermonkey.net/)
 2. Install agar-mini-map
-    1. Open tampermonkey options
+    1. Open Tampermonkey Dashboard
     2. Click Utilities
     3. Import the script from `https://raw.githubusercontent.com/dimotsai/agar-mini-map/master/agar-mini-map.js`

 ### For other platforms

-1. Simply open JavaScript console
+1. Simply open JavaScript Console
-2. Paste the content of [agar-mini-map.js](https://raw.githubusercontent.com/dimotsai/agar-mini-map/master/agar-mini-map.js) into console
+2. Enter the content of [agar-mini-map.js](https://raw.githubusercontent.com/dimotsai/agar-mini-map/master/agar-mini-map.js) into console

 Note: If you are taking this approach, you might have to re-select server to make it work.